-• The Placing Authority are requested to complete all relevant admission paperwork and to provide all relevant documentation to the home.
+• The Placing Authority is requested to complete all relevant admission paperwork and to provide all relevant documentation to the home.
 Any additional information would be added to the Compatibility Assessment and shared for consultation with the Therapy and Education departments prior to any placement offer being made.
-If the referral is appropriate and each department feel that they are able to meet the identified needs of the young person.
+If the referral is appropriate and each department feels that they are able to meet the identified needs of the young person.

-Statement of facilities, location of the home and range of needs large playing field, basketball court and attractive gardens.
+Statement of facilities, location of the home and range of needs people, known as "Bramble Cottage" and the other which provides a safe and comfortable area for Therapy sessions.
+There is approximately one acre of grounds that comprise a large playing field, basketball court and attractive gardens.